Our Staff

 Kara Dohrenwend, Director

-Kara is passionate about finding ways to regenerate native plant communities in challenging settings found in the Upper Colorado Plateau through collaborations and partnerships with other organizations and efforts.
+Kara is passionate about finding ways to regenerate native plant communities in the beautiful, xeric landscapes of the Upper Colorado Plateau through community collaboration and partnerships with other organizations.
+When not facilitating restoration, you can find her river running, tending to her garden, or cracking a wry joke.

 Ray Williams, Mayberry Property Manager

-Ray Williams has lived in Moab off and on since 1976 when he spent the summers working for his Uncle Mitch at Tag-A-Long Tours.
+Ray Williams has lived in Moab off and on since 1976 when he spent the summers working for his Uncle Mitch at Tag-A-Long Tours for many years running shuttles, providing kitchen packing support and many other tasks including as a jet boat captain for shuttles to Spanish Bottom.
 He moved here permanently in 1986 and recently restored his great grandfathers home on 100 N as his residence.
 He is the propagation center manager at Mayberry and the general repair man, logistics coordinator and all round troubleshooter.
 His time in Moab has also included driving for Sysco, working as the frozen food manager at Moonflower, and a season with Western Rivers.
 He can often be found at Mayberry enjoying the time away from people, and figuring out how to meet our most recent challenge.

 Our Board